n1m3/prittag/Readme.md

 Prittag is a modified version of a tool I build for [Radio Tux](http://blog.radiotux.de/).
 I created this version to serve the request made by Tim Pritlove in the [episode 01](http://tim.geekheim.de/2011/03/26/ls001-audio-dateiformate-feeds-und-itunes/) of the podcast "Der Lautsprecher" for a tool which could help him with automating his podcasts generation, so he easily could offer multiple audio formats without more work.

-It writes the following tags to multiple Ogg, MP3 or MP4 files:
+It writes the following tags to multiple OGG, MP3 or MP4 files:

 - album
 - album artist